BigBird7827/Red_Alert/README.md

 Players take the role of Captain Picard on the bridge of USS Enterprise-D. Each mission begins with a Captain's log, followed by a brief mission objective.
 As situations unfold, players make rapid tactical, diplomatic, or scientific decisions that affect the outcome of the mission.

 The simulator emphasizes chain-of-command interaction, situational awareness, and moral judgment under pressure.
-No two runs are exactly alike; each scenario contains multiple branches and outcomes, reflecting the unpredictability of command in deep space.
+There are currently 14 scenarios.
+Each scenario contains multiple branches and outcomes, reflecting the unpredictability of command in deep space.

 At the heart of the interface lies **LCARS (Library Computer Access/Retrieval System)** — Starfleet’s adaptive computer framework that governs every starship operation from helm control to food replication.
 The simulation’s layout, color logic, and workflow emulate LCARS’ minimalist, touch-driven design, creating an environment instantly recognizable to *Star Trek* officers and fans alike.